Higgsing $qq$-character and irreducibility: quiver

 Then, we have

-We remark that this factor is identified with the fixed point contribution of the Nekrasov partition function of 5d $\mathcal{N} = 1^*$ U(1) gauge theory with the $\Omega$-background parameters $(q_3,q_4)$ (not for $(q_1,q_2)$) with the adjoint mass $q_1$ (or $q_2$), which is geometrically interpreted as the $\chi_{q_{1,2}}$-genus of the instanton moduli space~\cite{Nekrasov:2002qd,Nekrasov:2003rj}.
+We remark that this factor is identified with the fixed point contribution to the Nekrasov partition function of 5d $\mathcal{N} = 1^*$ U(1) gauge theory with the $\Omega$-background parameters $(q_3,q_4)$ (not $(q_1,q_2)$) with the adjoint mass $q_1$ ($q_2$, resp.), which is geometrically interpreted as the $\chi_{q_1}$-genus ($\chi_{q_2}$-genus, resp.) of the instanton moduli space~\cite{Nekrasov:2002qd,Nekrasov:2003rj}.

-The $qq$-character \eqref{eq:A0^_qq_ch1} is interpreted to be associated with the infinite dimensional Fock module of the quantum toroidal algebra of $\mathfrak{gl}_1$ denoted by $U_q(\doublehat{\mathfrak{gl}}_1)$~\cite{Nekrasov:2013xda,Feigin:2015raa,Feigin:2016pld} and its elliptic uplift~\cite{Konno:2021zvl}. \footnote{ The $qq$-character of the MacMahon module of $U_q(\doublehat{\mathfrak{gl}}_1)$ has been also constructed recently~\cite{Kimura:2023bxy}. } See also \cite{Liu:2022gwf} for a related geometric representation theoretical perspective of the $qq$-character of $\widehat{A}_0$ quiver.
-Similarly to finite-type quivers, we can reduce the module by tuning the parameters.
-In this case, imposing the \emph{resonance} condition~\cite{Feigin:2010qea} \footnote{ We use a slightly different convention compared with the original paper~\cite{Feigin:2010qea}. }
+The $qq$-character \eqref{eq:A0^_qq_ch1} is interpreted to be associated with the infinite-dimensional Fock module of the quantum toroidal algebra of $\mathfrak{gl}_1$~\cite{Nekrasov:2013xda,Feigin:2015raa,Feigin:2016pld} and its elliptic uplift~\cite{Konno:2021zvl}. \footnote{ The $qq$-character of the MacMahon module of the quantum toroidal $\mathfrak{gl}_1$ has been also constructed~\cite{Kimura:2023bxy}. } See also \cite{Liu:2022gwf} for a related geometric representation theoretical perspective of the $qq$-character of $\widehat{A}_0$ quiver.
+Similarly to finite-type quivers, we can reduce the module by tuning the parameters: Let $(\mathsf{r},\mathsf{k})$ be non-negative integers.
+We define a subset of $\mathscr{P}$ as follows,